sizigia/learn-co-lessons/README.md

 ### Introduction

+In the previous section, we introduced all of the basic Python tools: datatypes, variables, data collections like lists and dictionaries, functions, loops, and iterators.
+We will use these skills throughout our data science career.

+Let's step back and take a look from the macro perspective.
 The machine learning process is generally as follows:

 * Gather and clean the data
 * Study the data